murkenne/my-coding-temple-ship-log/advancedNavTech.md

-"This is my new methods file"
+"This is my new naavigation methods file"